webzakimbo/bcome/README.md

-## Welcome to Bcome
+## Bcome is The DevOps Console

-### What is Bcome

 [![Gem Version](https://badge.fury.io/rb/bcome.svg)](https://badge.fury.io/rb/bcome)

-Bcome is the DevOps Console.

-Create your own on top of your infrastructure - wherever it may be - all driven from simple YAML configuration.
+Create your own DevOps Console on top of your infrastructure - wherever it may be - all driven from simple YAML configuration.

 - Real-time orchestration
 - On-premise, cloud, hybrid & multi-cloud
 - Fully extensible
 - No installation agents - all interactions are driven over SSH.
-- REPL shell, terminal triggers and custom orchestration framework built-in.
+- REPL shell, terminal triggers, orchestration and metadata framework built-in.
 - Amazon EC2 & GCP integration with more clouds coming.

 ### Getting started